Alpharetta Drunk Driving Accident Lawyers

 - The Drunk Driver – Obviously, the drunk driver must be held financially liable for the damages their actions caused.
 In this case, compensation will usually come from the driver’s insurance provider.

 - The Employer of the Drunk Driver – Employers may be held vicariously liable for their employee’s actions during the course of the employees’ employment.
 But this will depend on the specific circumstances of the accident.

 - A Bar or Social Host – A social host (like someone who throws a party) or any establishment that served the drunk driver alcohol and permitted the person to drive after getting drunk might likewise be held responsible for the DUI accident under Georgia dram shop laws.
 It’s crucial to note, however, that if the at-fault driver went to different establishments before the accident, then it could be challenging to figure out which establishment could be held liable for the accident.

 Parents of minor individuals may also be held responsible for a drunk driving accident, depending on the particular circumstances of the case.

 Learn How Our Top Alpharetta Drunk Driving Accident Lawyers Can Help

 The reckless actions of a drunk driver could change your entire life in a millisecond.
 If you were hurt in a drunk driving accident, get in touch with the experienced personal injury lawyers at Spaulding Injury Law today.
 You can trust that our top Alpharetta drunk driving accident lawyers will do everything they can to ensure that the drunk driver who hurt you is held fully responsible and pays for all the losses you’ve incurred in the DUI accident.

-You can fill out our online form or call us at 470 509-5772 to schedule your free case consultation with one of our experienced Alpharetta drunk driving accident lawyers today.
+You can fill out our online form or call us to schedule your free case consultation with one of our experienced Alpharetta drunk driving accident lawyers today.
 Alpharetta Personal Injury Lawyers is located at 44 Milton Ave #132, Alpharetta, GA 30009, United States.